Devon Energy Co. (NYSE:DVN) Shares Sold by SkyOak Wealth LLC

-Several other hedge funds and other institutional investors have also made changes to their positions in the business.
-Eaton Vance Management grew its stake in Devon Energy by 4.1% during the 4th quarter.
-Eaton Vance Management now owns 57,995 shares of the energy company’s stock worth $1,747,000 after buying an additional 2,290 shares during the last quarter.
-MML Investors Services LLC grew its stake in shares of Devon Energy by 16.8% in the 4th quarter.
-MML Investors Services LLC now owns 44,447 shares of the energy company’s stock valued at $1,958,000 after purchasing an additional 6,382 shares during the last quarter.
-Millennium Management LLC grew its stake in shares of Devon Energy by 1,056.9% in the 4th quarter.
-Millennium Management LLC now owns 1,449,891 shares of the energy company’s stock valued at $63,868,000 after purchasing an additional 1,324,561 shares during the last quarter.
-Marshall Wace LLP purchased a new position in shares of Devon Energy in the 4th quarter valued at approximately $39,069,000.
-Finally, Mackenzie Financial Corp grew its stake in shares of Devon Energy by 7.1% in the 4th quarter.
-Mackenzie Financial Corp now owns 217,868 shares of the energy company’s stock valued at $9,597,000 after purchasing an additional 14,414 shares during the last quarter.
-Institutional investors and hedge funds own 79.19% of the company’s stock.
+A number of other hedge funds have also recently added to or reduced their stakes in the company.
+Vanguard Group Inc. grew its stake in Devon Energy by 0.7% during the 1st quarter.
+Vanguard Group Inc. now owns 75,339,676 shares of the energy company’s stock worth $4,454,836,000 after buying an additional 541,701 shares during the last quarter.
+GQG Partners LLC grew its stake in shares of Devon Energy by 3.6% in the 1st quarter.
+GQG Partners LLC now owns 15,031,333 shares of the energy company’s stock valued at $888,575,000 after purchasing an additional 523,911 shares during the last quarter.
+Boston Partners grew its stake in shares of Devon Energy by 36.6% in the 1st quarter.
+Boston Partners now owns 7,774,464 shares of the energy company’s stock valued at $459,821,000 after purchasing an additional 2,083,360 shares during the last quarter.
+Northern Trust Corp grew its stake in shares of Devon Energy by 1.4% in the 1st quarter.
+Northern Trust Corp now owns 7,371,571 shares of the energy company’s stock valued at $435,881,000 after purchasing an additional 99,059 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP grew its stake in shares of Devon Energy by 13.8% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 6,608,911 shares of the energy company’s stock valued at $390,824,000 after purchasing an additional 799,535 shares during the last quarter.
+Hedge funds and other institutional investors own 79.19% of the company’s stock.

 Devon Energy Price Performance